dotnet/csharpstandard/standard/attributes.md

 #### §Nullable-Analysis-Attributes-General General

 The attributes in this section are used to provide additional information to support a compiler that provides nullability and null-state diagnostics (§8.9.5).
 A compiler isn't required to perform any null-state diagnostics.
 The presence or absence of these attributes do not affect the language nor the behavior of a program.
 A compiler that doesn't provide null-state diagnostics shall read and ignore the presence of these attributes.
-A compiler that provides null-state diagnostics shall use the meaning of the attributes defined in this section.
+A compiler that provides null-state diagnostics shall use the meaning defined in this section for any of these attributes which it uses to inform its diagnostics.

 The code-analysis attributes are declared in namespace `System.Diagnostics.CodeAnalysis`.